LogicEu/spxplot/README.md

-# pxplot.h
+# spxplot.h

-Simple pixel plotting header only library in C89
+Simple pixel plotting header only library in C.